Cenovus Energy swings to quarterly profit

-Canadian oil company Cenovus Energy Inc reported a quarterly profit, compared with a year-ago loss, helped by lower operating costs and higher oil sands production.
+Cenovus Energy Inc. says production from its oil sands operations was up 32 per cent in the first quarter from the same time last year, helping to fuel a $211-million net profit.

+That’s an improvement from last year’s first-quarter loss of $118-million, when benchmark oil prices were at a 13-year low.

-The company’s net profit was $211-million, or 25 cents per share, in the first quarter ended March 31, compared with a loss of $118-million, or 14 cents per share, a year earlier.
+The Calgary-based oil sands producer says its net income was equal to 25 cents per share in the three months ended March 31, compared with a loss of 14 cents per share in the first quarter of 2016.

-Total oil production rose about 19 per cent to 234,914 barrels per day.Report Typo/Error
+The results are contained in the first Cenovus quarterly report since it announced at the end of March that it plans to buy most of the Canadian assets belonging to ConocoPhillips in a $17.7-billion blockbuster deal.

+Cenovus says it has been making progress towards completing and paying for that acquisition.

 - Cenovus Energy Inc$14.260.00(0.00%)